SvenTiigi/WhatsNewKit/README.md

         title: "What's New",
         features: [
             .init(
-                image: .init(systemName: "star.fill"),
+                image: .init(
-                title: "New Design",
+                    systemName: "star.fill",
+                    tintColor: .systemOrange
+                ),
+                title: "Showcase your new App Features",
-                subtitle: "An awesome new design"
+                subtitle: "Easily present your new features."
-            )
+            ),
+            // ...
         ]
     )